aws/aws-application-networking-k8s/docs/api-types/tls-route.md

 ### Considerations

 - `TLSRoute` sectionName must refer to a `TLS` protocol listener with `mode: Passthrough` in the parentRefs `Gateway`.
+The `tls.mode` field must be explicitly set on the listener.
-- `TLSRoute` only supports to have one rule.
+- `TLSRoute` only supports exactly one rule.
+- Each rule must have at least one `backendRef`.
 - `TLSRoute` does not support any rule matching condition.
 - The `hostnames` field with exactly one host name is required.
+IP addresses are not allowed.

 ## Example Configuration